operating-function/pallas/README.md

 ## Introduction

+Pallas is a purely functional exokernel and library OS, designed to radically simplify the modern networked computing stack.
+We call the libOS an "operating function" because it is defined as a pure function of its event input stream.
 The Pallas [SSI](https://wiki.vaporware.network/solid-state%20interpreter) programming environment is written in a purely functional, rune-based language called Sire.
 Sire is a sort of Lispy-Haskell with a visual resemblance to Hoon.

 Pallas provides the following features out of the box, without any special configuration or external libraries: